mat100payette/FFR_API/difficulty.md

 Note that:

 \* The word "trill" is slightly overloaded there, as it is generally known to mean _multiple_ such transitions in a row.
-For now, lets just allow a single such transition to also be labeled that way.
+For now, let's just allow a single such transition to also be labeled that way.
 More specific contextual terminology will be introduced later if necessary.

 \*\* Similarly, "jack" is generally known to mean _multiple_ such transitions.
-Lets accept a singular one to also be labeled that way.
+Let's accept a singular one to also be labeled that way.

 ---